🏢Agent Office

 AI strategy · business systems · operating leverage

-AI-assisted customer and lead workflows: fast response, qualification, quote preparation, follow-up, stale-lead detection, review loops, and handoff summaries for staff.
+AI-assisted customer and lead workflows: fast response, qualification, quote preparation, follow-up, stale-lead detection, review loops, and handoff summaries.

 • Lead intake → CRM context → next best action.